Jazz vs. Kings: Betting Trends, Record ATS, Home/Road Splits

 Jazz Betting Records & Stats

-- Utah's games this season have had an average of 234.5 points, four fewer points than this game's point total.
+- Utah has had an average of 235.1 points scored in its games so far this season, 1.4 points fewer than this game's over/under.

-- The Jazz have come away with 16 wins in the 35 contests they have been listed as the underdogs in this season.
+- The Jazz have been victorious in 17, or 45.9%, of the 37 contests they have been chosen as underdogs in this season.

-- Utah has a record of 4-9, a 30.8% win rate, when it is set as the underdog by +200 or more by sportsbooks this season.
+- This season, Utah has won three of its eight games when it is the underdog by at least +240 on the moneyline.

-- Utah has an implied victory probability of 33.3% according to the moneyline set by oddsmakers for this matchup.
+- Utah has an implied victory probability of 29.4% according to the moneyline set for this matchup.

 Jazz vs. Kings Over/Under Stats